 - Get an idea of the look and feel of the end product

-- Obtain an interim result in order to plan next steps; this is useful for both the startup and investors
+- Obtain an interim result in order to plan next steps (useful for both the startup and investors)

-- Check the effectiveness of the business logic; this is especially true when using clickable prototypes as they allow for modeling of user flows
+- Check the effectiveness of the business logic by modeling user flows

 - Introduce changes before code and designs are in place, saving both time and money

-- Evaluating a realistic timeline and cost estimate
+- Evaluate a realistic timeline and cost estimate

 MVP (Minimum Viable Product)

-An MVP allows the development team to make sure of the relevance and demand for the product — or, on the contrary, pull the plug in a timely manner.
-The key idea of an MVP is to create a real product that can be offered to real users, with the minimum functionality required to provide value, then observe the reaction and tweak the product according to the obtained feedback.
+An MVP allows the development team to make sure of the relevance and demand for the product—or, on the contrary, to pull the plug in a timely manner.
+The key idea of an MVP is to create a real product that can be offered to real users, with the minimum functionality required to provide value, then observe the reaction and tweak the product according to feedback.